Subhangi-G/Election_Analysis/README.md

         # Add a vote to that candidate's count
         candidate_votes[candidate_name] += 1
 ```
-The analysis to find the winning candidate, based on the popular vote, was done in the following lines of code:
+The analyses to find the winning candidate, based on the popular vote, were done in the following lines of code:
 ```
  for candidate_name in candidate_votes: